natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

 ``update``
 ^^^^^^^^^^

-The update() method allows you to add the contents of one dictionary to another dictionary:
+Method update() allows you to add contents of one dictionary to another dictionary:

 .. code:: python